William Bowers: Post war

 He wrote Sing Your Way Home (1945) with Jack Haley for RKO.

-For Columbia he helped write The Notorious Lone Wolf (1946) and at Warner Bros did the Cole Porter biopic Night and Day (1946).
+For Columbia he helped write The Notorious Lone Wolf (1946).
+Cary Grant arranged for him to be hired on the Cole Porter biopic Night and Day (1946).
+Bowers said "that was one of those insane things when what I wrote in the morning, I mean this literally, they shot in the afternoon, and what I wrote in the afternoon, they shot the next morning.
+It was the first time I ever had this experience."
+He disliked the final movie but it was very popular.

 For Republic Pictures he provided the story for The Fabulous Suzanne (1946) and he worked on Paramount's Ladies' Man (1947) for Eddie Bracken.

 Universal

 At Universal Bowers wrote The Web (1947), a noir, and Deanna Durbin's second last film Something in the Wind (1947).
-He provided the story for the Abbott and Costello comedy The Wistful Widow of Wagon Gap (1948) and wrote the Yvonne de Carlo-Dan Duryea Westerns Black Bart, Highwayman (1948) and River Lady (1948).
+He provided the story for the Abbott and Costello comedy The Wistful Widow of Wagon Gap (1948) which he wrote with Bud Beauchamp, an old army friend of Bowers who comtimes collaborated with him; they sold it for $2,500.

+Bowers wrote the Yvonne de Carlo-Dan Duryea Westerns Black Bart, Highwayman (1948) and River Lady (1948).
 He did some uncredited work on United Artists' Pitfall (1948).

 He wrote a noir, Larceny (1948) then did a Sonja Henie musical, The Countess of Monte Cristo (1948).

 A play he wrote entitled West of Tomorrow was filmed by 20th Century Fox as Jungle Patrol.
 Bowers did some uncredited work on Criss Cross (1949) and provided the story for the de Carlo vehicle, The Gal Who Took the West (1949).
+Bowers said he wrote the latter in four weeks at $750 a week; he claims Billy Wilder wanted to buy the latter and offered $100,000 but Universal decided to make it themselves.

 He did some script work on Abandoned (1949).

+Froug recalled in 1971 that " I think the guys who remember the studio system now remember it all wrong.
+Actually, it was one of the most pleasant systems in the world.
+I mean, they made fifty pictures a year, each one of them.
+They needed ail this material desperately.
+And if you were somebody who likes to do pictures, that was just heaven.
+I could do three or four a year, if I wanted to do them, if I wanted to work that hard."